a20351766/udo.1.4.0/docs/source/videos.rst

 Videos
 ======

-Refer to the Hyperledger Fabric channel on YouTube
+Refer to the Hyperledger UDO channel on YouTube

 .. raw:: html